How does therapy work?

 Do I need to prepare or bring anything to therapy?

-You do not need to bring anything to your consultation or first therapy session apart from yourself!
+You do not need to bring anything to your appointment apart from yourself!

 For on-going therapy, it is recommended that you think about what you would like to explore during your session.
 You may wish to bring a new subject or work on a continuation of the previous weeks’ session.